decode-org/decode.org/src/_lessons/java/oo/intro.md

 ---
+title: Introduction to Object Orientation
 ---
-<q>Objects are everything and everything are objects</q> - Kristian
+> Objects are everything and everything are objects - Kristian

 In Java, everything is an object.
 But what does this mean?